dfeddema/MLPerfTrainingv3.1/openshift/README.md

 # Create PVs and PVCs for your training data

+Local Storage Operator discovers the NVMe device and the other devices and creates PVs.

+IMPORTANT: PVCs are namespaced - PVs are not.
+Make sure your PVC is in the same namespace where you will run your model.

 # Copy the Training data to the correct directories for each of the models:

 bertBackup/